01-edu/public/docs/db/db-relations.md

 - `parentId` that is associated to himself.
 This association can be better explained if we take a look at the `path` column.
 An event can be based on a parent event (ex: the event `/madere/div-01/piscine-rust` is associated to this parent event `/madere/div-01`).

 - `registrationId` that is associated to the `registration` table.
-An event can have multiple registrations, but a registration can only be associated to one event, this being the parent event of the registration table.
+This is a one to one relations, meaning that an event must always have a registration associated to it.

 - `objectId` that is associated to the `object` table, this column will identify which object is associated to which event.
-An object can have multiple events but must have at least one.
+An object can have multiple events, but an event must always be associated to an object. (it will never exist an event where the `objectId` is `null`)

 ---